 “The present pits are respectively 130 and 132 yards in depth.
 The seam has a dip of 1 in 14 N.E. and varies from 7 feet 6 inches to 8 feet in thickness.
 It is overlain by thick strata of “Strong blue band”, with fire-clay underneath.

 This coal is described as being “very hard, durable, and excellent for steam purposes.”
 The mine is worked in banks or stalls to the rise of the seam, 30 yards wide, with 30 yards of pillars left for the purpose of working back to the level.
-The principal market is Hull, from whence the coal is exported to the various pots on the eastern coast of England.
+The principal market is Hull, from whence the coal is exported to the various ports on the eastern coast of England.
 The present current price at the shipping staith at Elsecar, on the Dearne and Dove canal, is 5s 9d. per ton.”

 Description of the Hoyland and Elsecar Coal Co. from De La Beche, Henry and Playfair, Lyon, Third Report on the Coals suited to the Steam Navy, Museum of Practical Geology, London: William Clowes and Sons, 1851, p.25

-Later, the colliery was taken on by John Woodhouse Day (d.1874), of Pelaw House, Durham until he went bankrupt in 1864.
+Ownership of the colliery had been taken on by John Woodhouse Day (d.1874), of Pelaw House, Durham until he went bankrupt in 1864.
 At that point the mines were sub-let to Charles Wells senior, a shipowner from Hull.
 Wells was joined by new partners, Messrs William Singleton Birch and John Ryde, mineral merchants from Manchester, with interests in coal and lime.
 Birch & Ryde convinced him to to sink deeper pits at Hoyland to prove the Silkstone Seam, largely untouched by mining in the area up to that time.